TheMrityunjayPathak/FinanceReportDashboard/README.md

 Hello Everyone,

-I made this Finance Report in PowerBI with the Finance Excel Workbook provided by Microsoft on their Website.
+I made this Finance Report in Power BI with the Finance Excel Workbook provided by Microsoft on their Website.

 ## Problem Statement